inferno986return/python-pcep/Module2.md

   File "<stdin>", line 1, in <module>
 ZeroDivisionError: division by zero`

+This also applies to floor division `//` where the divisor is a decimal number such as `0.25` or `0.5`.

-In a later module, we discuss how to manage exceptions including divide by zero errors to keep the program running. 😀
+In a later module, we discuss how to manage exceptions including dividing by zero errors to keep the program running. 😀

 ### Variables